 A draft advertisement will be drawn up by the Human Resources Department and forwarded to the relevant line manager where it will be checked before Human Resources advertise the role.
+All adverts will state that employment is subject to an enhanced DBS check, satisfactory references and any other employment checks.

 Prior to advertising, a job description which describes the purpose, duties and responsibilities of the post should be prepared.
-The qualifications, skills, abilities, experience, attitude, and behaviors that are essential and desirable for the post should also be identified.
+The qualifications, skills, experience, knowledge, aptitudes and abilities that are essential and desirable for the post should also be identified.
 They will not include any potentially discriminatory requirements.

-All applicants for employment will be required to complete an application form which will require candidates to provide personal details (including current and former names, current address and national insurance number), details of their present (or last) employment and reason for leaving, full academic and employment history (since leaving school, including any voluntary work), qualifications, details of referees/references, as well as a statement confirming their suitability for the role.
+All applicants for employment will be required to complete an application form containing questions about their academic and employment history, as well as their suitability for the role.
 A curriculum vitae will not be accepted in place of a completed application form.